Python NumPy delete() Function

 2.1 Parameters of delete()

-• arr : It is an input array from where elements are to be deleted.
+• arr : The input array from which elements will be deleted.

-• axis: Axis along which we want to delete.
+• axis: Axis along which you want to delete.
 If it is '1' then delete columns, or '0' then delete rows.
 If the axis is None then return the flattened array.

 2.2 Return value of delete()